mteranm/ramanbiolib-ui/README.md

 Run:

 ```
-python ramanbiolib-ui
+ramanbiolib-ui
 ```

 ### Windows executable file

 Download the app executable file and start using RamanBiolib.

 > **Note**: This executable file is self-signed so Windows and/or Antivirus software can mark this as dangerous.
 The file is not unsecure is just a package from this open-source code created via PyInstaller.
-If you have concern about running the executable file, you can install Python version.
+If you have any concern about running the executable file, you can install Python version.

 ## How to use this tool